Tarek-Nady/SmartPOS/README.md

-this is point of sale appliction in asp windows forms app used I still not finished this app yet
+this is point of sale appliction in asp windows forms app
+I still not finished this app yet
-I still working in coding project
+I still work in it